 His book ‘Unlearn Your Pain’ contains a comprehensive guide to healing mind body disorders.
 Dr. Schubiner published ‘Unlearn Your Anxiety and Depression’ in 2014 and is on the Board of Directors of the Psychophysiologic Disorders Association (PPDA).
 He has been included on the list of the Best Doctors in America since 2003.
 He lives in the Detroit area with his wife of thirty-four years and has two adult children.

-He is Associate Faculty at Arizona State University.
+Dr Clarke is a Faculty Associate at Arizona State University.
 He is board-certified in Gastroenterology and Internal Medicine and practiced Gastroenterology in Portland from 1984 to 2009, where he has successfully cared for over 7000 patients with unexplained symptoms or chronic functional syndromes.
 He has received numerous awards for patient care and is a member of the Academy of Psychosomatic Medicine, the American Psychosomatic Society and the Collaborative Family Healthcare Association.

 He also spends a large part of his practice devoted to helping patients who have suffered multiple failed spinal surgeries.
-Through his observations, David learned that the central nervous system is the key player in the development of chronic pain and that most spine surgeries should never be performed.
+Through his observations, Dr Hanscom learned that the central nervous system is the key player in the development of chronic pain and that most spine surgeries should never be performed.